NHK World-Japan: Programs

 Most recently, NHK World-Japan has promoting selections of their J-drama lineups under NHK Drama Showcase.

 NHK World Premium (entertainment channel)

 NHK World Premium broadcasts a mixture of news, sports and entertainment in Japanese language worldwide, via satellite and cable providers, as a subscription service mostly targeted at Japanese expatriates.

-It is marketed with that very name in several regions of the world, including Asia, Oceania and Latin America.
-In Europe, NHK World Premium's contents are shown instead on JSTV-branded subscription channels run by NHK Cosmomedia Europe and headquartered in the UK.
-The service is known as テレビジャパン (TV Japan) in the US, which is run by NHK Cosmomedia America.
+It is marketed with that very name in several regions of the world, including Asia, Oceania, Latin America and Europe.
+NHK World Premium's contents in Europe were previously shown on JSTV-branded subscription channels that were run by NHK Cosmomedia Europe and headquartered in the UK.
+The service was known as テレビジャパン (TV Japan) in the US, which was run by NHK Cosmomedia America until it closed on March 31, 2024; its replacement streaming service, named Jme, carries an NHK World Premium stream.
 Contents generally do not carry English subtitles.

 Radio

 NHK World Radio Japan (RJ) is the international radio arm of NHK.
 It broadcasts a weekly lineup of news, current affairs, cultural, and educative radio program focusing on Japan and Asia, for a daily total of 65 hours of broadcasts.

 Radio Japan provides two main feeds: